uunicorn/python-validity/README.md

 $ sudo validity-sensors-firmware
 $ sudo python3 /usr/share/python-validity/playground/factory-reset.py

-# At this point you may or may find the device busy, depending on
+# At some of the above points you may get a 'device busy' error,
-# how systemctl plays along.
-Kill offending processes if necessary.
+# depending on how systemctl plays along.
+Kill offending processes if
+# necessary, or re-run the systemctl stop python3-validity command,
+# in case it has automatically been restarted, or or kill other
+# offending processes.

 $ sudo systemctl start python3-validity
 $ fprintd-enroll